kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 	- Serannis summoned his raven, Jericho.
 Black bird, six red eyes.
 We planned by talking to him.
 	- Valindra said there is a Scalewarden here.
 The elite guards of the Empire.
 Valindra can sense it.
 	- The Underdark is called the Deep.
 I said I didn't want to go back, I'm familiar with the tunnels.
 Sarannis is also against going down there.
 I said no killing if possible.
 	- Captain Tavius visited.
 Spoke with Cass, said he would maybe take his offer.
+Tavius will be back in a few hours to outfit him with an arm or something.